Used (2007) Aston Martin DB9 450 HP | Super price

 Expensive

-Are you interested in purchasing a used sports car?
-Look no further than the Aston Martin DB9 - an excellent choice!
-AutoUncle features 79 avalable cars to choose from compiled from various dealership websites and online marketplaces.
+Are you thinking of getting a used sports car?
+Then the Aston Martin DB9 is a great decision.
+AutoUncle present 78 options gathered from various dealership websites and online marketplaces.

 The cost of a pre-owned Aston Martin DB9 is determined by several factors.
-Key contributing elements include the year, engine capacity and power, fuel efficiency of the car, the car's mileage and equipment variant.
+Key contributing elements include year of production, engine capacity and power, fuel efficiency of the car, how far the car has already travelled along with the level of equipment in the car.

-The Aston Martin DB9 is available in both coupe and cabriolet body styles, with the coupe being the more popular choice.
+The Aston Martin DB9 comes in two different body styles; coupe and cabriolet, with the coupe being the preferred option.
 A coupe is a type of body design that prioritises style and sporty driving.
 The chassis is typically tighter and stronger than that of a sedan or SUV.
 This type of car is mostly for people without kids and who tend to travel light.
 Coupes are typically more expensive to buy than their equivalent sedan or hatchback sister models.

 Not fixed on the Aston Martin DB9?
 Here are some electric options in the same segment::

-Can't seem to locate an electric car that matches your needs?
-Browse our full range of electric cars here.
+Didn't find an electric car to your liking?
+Explore our entire selection of electric cars here.